CEO, Tesco Ireland

 We’re looking at how we can be more supportive, for example, giving people more flexibility and work life balance.

 Daniels is by no means the only woman in Tesco’s top tier.
 In fact, 60% of the Irish leadership team is female.
 Plus, over 50% of colleagues, both in Tesco head office and in stores are female.
-“It does need driving from the top, but I feel there’s now real momentum behind gender diversity.
+“It does need driving from the top, but I feel there’s now real momentum behind gender diversity in Ireland.
 It’s not just us, either.
 Lots of our suppliers are putting diversity and inclusion high on their agendas and have targets and measures in place, so I sense real progress on this front.

 “I have two boys,” she says.
 “I know the juggling it takes, especially when children are young; although that goes for men, too.
 And it’s particularly difficult in retail where hours are long and often demanding.
 “So, we’re looking at how we can be more supportive, for example, giving people more flexibility and work life balance because we know people have family commitments.